contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 <!-- indexer::continue -->
 ```

-Note that the CSS classes are assigned to the `<li>`element and the `<strong>`element`<a>`(s), so you can define in your selectors exactly which elements you mean, e.g. instead `li.first`of just `.first`.
+Note that the CSS classes are assigned to both the `<li>`element and the `<strong>`element(s`<a>`), so define in your selectors exactly which elements you mean, for example `li.first`instead of just `.first`.
 The currently active page is not displayed as an active link, but as an element`<strong>` in accordance with accessibility requirements.

-## Individual Navigation
+## Individual navigation

-The front-end module "Individual Navigation" adds a navigation menu to the website from any number of pages, which does not take hierarchical dependencies into account.
+The front-end module "Individual Navigation" adds a navigation menu to the Web page from any number of pages that does not take hierarchical dependencies into account.

 **pages:** Here you select which pages should be included in the menu.

-**Show protected pages:** If you select this option, protected pages will be displayed in the individual navigation.
-By default such pages are only visible if a frontend user is logged in.
+**Display protected pages:** If you select this option, protected pages are displayed in the individual navigation.
+By default, such pages are only visible if a frontend user is logged on.

 **Navigation template:** Here you select the template for the navigation.

-**Individual Template:** Here you can overwrite the default `mod_customnav`template.
+**Individual template:** Here you can overwrite the default `mod_customnav`template.

-**HTML outputThe**
- frontend module generates the following HTML code:
+**HTML OutputThe** front-end module generates the following HTML code:

 ```html
 <!-- indexer::stop -->